Seo Yea-ji: 2017–present: Another Way and rising popularity

 On January 1, 2020, Seo joined newly established entertainment agency Gold Medalist.

 Seo's first venture with her new management company came with tvN and Netflix broadcast romantic comedy It's Okay to Not Be Okay (2020).
 She starred opposite Kim Soo-hyun and featured in the role of a bestselling children's book author who has a personality disorder.
 Her portrayal of the character was critically acclaimed by Manila Bulletin, The Hindu, and The New York Times named the series one of "The Best International Shows of 2020" and called Seo's performance as "mesmerizing".
 Seo also experienced a substantial rise in popularity and attracted media attention in Korea and internationally.

 In 2021, she starred in a mystery-thriller film Recalled, directed by Seo Yoo-min alongside Kim Kang-woo which was a resounding success.
 It topped local box office on its opening weekend.
 In December 2021, Seo renewed her contract with the Gold Medalist.

 In 2022, Seo starred in the tvN melodrama Eve.

 On November 30, 2023, Gold Medalist shared that Seo would be leaving the agency following her contract expiration.

 In June 2024, Seo signed with new agency Sublime.

+In January 2026, Seo made her theater debut in Crying for You as Yun Sim-deok.
+On July, 16, she signed an exclusive contract with B.Wave Entertainment.